-If you are anything like me, you want to do your part for the environment, and you want a fuel-efficient vehicle.
+If you are anything like me, you want a vehicle that’s fuel-efficient, safe, and enjoyable to drive.
 The RAV4 Hybrid fits those boxes, making it appealing for today’s driver.
 But is the RAV4 Hybrid worth it, considering the extra cost?

-The Toyota RAV4 Hybrid is very similar to the standard model.
+The Toyota RAV4 Hybrid is very similar to the standard gas model.
 It looks the same and has many of the same features.
-The biggest difference is that it has a hybrid configuration, using electric motors to increase efficiency.
+The biggest difference is that it has a hybrid configuration, using electric motors (called traction motors) to increase efficiency.

 Here are a few basic specifications to consider: